๐Ÿ’€Anatomy and Physiology I

 Why This Matters

-Understanding muscle tissue isn't just about memorizing three types—it's about recognizing how structure determines function at the cellular level.
+Understanding muscle tissue isn't just about memorizing three types.
+It's about recognizing how structure determines function at the cellular level.
 Every characteristic of muscle tissue, from its striations to its nuclei arrangement, directly explains how that tissue performs its specific job.
-You're being tested on your ability to connect microscopic anatomy to physiological outcomes: why can your heart beat continuously without fatigue?
+Why can your heart beat continuously without fatigue?
 Why can you consciously flex your bicep but not control your intestines?
+The answers come down to cellular structure.

 These three muscle types illustrate core principles you'll see throughout anatomy: voluntary vs. involuntary control, the relationship between cell structure and tissue function, and how different organ systems coordinate movement.
-When you encounter exam questions about muscle tissue, don't just recall facts—ask yourself what structural feature enables each function.
-That's the thinking that earns full credit on FRQs.
+When you encounter exam questions about muscle tissue, don't just recall facts.
+Ask yourself what structural feature enables each function.

 Striated Muscles: The Power of Organization

 Striated muscles get their name from the alternating light and dark bands visible under microscopy.
 This banding pattern results from the highly organized arrangement of actin and myosin myofilaments into repeating units called sarcomeres.
-This precise organization allows for powerful, coordinated contractions—but the two striated muscle types serve very different masters.
+This precise organization allows for powerful, coordinated contractions, but the two striated muscle types serve very different roles.

 Skeletal Muscle

-• Voluntary control via the somatic nervous system—motor neurons directly stimulate contraction, meaning you consciously decide when to move
+• Voluntary control via the somatic nervous system.
+Motor neurons directly stimulate contraction at the neuromuscular junction, meaning you consciously decide when to move.

-• Multinucleated cells formed from fused myoblasts during development, providing multiple copies of genes needed for protein synthesis and repair
+• Multinucleated cells formed from fused myoblasts during development.
+Having many nuclei per fiber means the cell has multiple copies of the genes needed for protein synthesis and repair, which makes sense given how large these fibers can be.

-• Primary functions include locomotion, posture maintenance, and thermogenesis—muscle contractions generate up to 85% of body heat during exercise
+• Primary functions include locomotion, posture maintenance, and heat production.
+Muscle contractions generate up to 85% of body heat during exercise, which is why you shiver when you're cold.

 Cardiac Muscle

-• Involuntary and autorhythmic—intrinsic pacemaker cells generate electrical impulses without nervous system input, though autonomic nerves can modify rate
+• Involuntary and autorhythmic.
+Intrinsic pacemaker cells generate electrical impulses on their own without nervous system input, though autonomic nerves can speed up or slow down the rate.

-• Intercalated discs connect branched fibers—these specialized junctions contain gap junctions for rapid electrical signal spread and desmosomes for mechanical strength
+• Intercalated discs connect branched fibers.
+These specialized junctions contain gap junctions for rapid electrical signal spread (so the heart contracts as a coordinated unit) and desmosomes for mechanical strength (so cells don't pull apart during contraction).

-• Extremely fatigue-resistant due to abundant mitochondria (25-35% of cell volume) and continuous aerobic metabolism, enabling lifelong continuous contraction
+• Extremely fatigue-resistant due to abundant mitochondria (roughly 25-35% of cell volume) and continuous aerobic metabolism.
+This is what enables lifelong, nonstop contraction.

-Compare: Skeletal vs. Cardiac muscle—both are striated with organized sarcomeres enabling strong contractions, but skeletal is voluntary/multinucleated while cardiac is involuntary/branched with intercalated discs.
-If an FRQ asks why the heart can beat continuously but skeletal muscles fatigue, focus on mitochondrial density and aerobic capacity.
+Compare: Skeletal vs. Cardiac muscle: both are striated with organized sarcomeres enabling strong contractions, but skeletal is voluntary/multinucleated while cardiac is involuntary/branched with intercalated discs.
+If a question asks why the heart can beat continuously but skeletal muscles fatigue, focus on mitochondrial density and aerobic capacity.

 Non-Striated Muscle: Smooth and Sustained